Bridges and Joins

 Ext.
 Links

-Getting your singers to start the next verse is less difficult but again the old "pause, off for two beats and re-start" is often clumsy.
-A purpose designed bridge will help enormously.
+Getting your singers to start the next verse is often less difficult than the first but again the old "pause, off for two beats and re-start" is usually clumsy.
+Most organists leave just two beats rest which works some of the time, but a purpose designed bridge will often work better.

-The tune Camberwell (At the Name of Jesus) was one of the first in recent times to include a bridge.
-Similarly Patrick Appleford's Living Lord has a short bridge which can be built in to the play-over.
+The tune CAMBERWELL (At the Name of Jesus) was one of the first in recent times to incorporate a bridge absolutely guaranteed to get congregations singing from the beginning of the second verse onwards.
+If you are cunning you can use the bridge in your playover as well to get the first verse started cleanly.
+Similarly Patrick Appleford's LIVING LORD has a short bridge which can also be built in to the playover.